lunardao/dao/README.md

 #### How to become a Steward

-To become a Steward any Squad member can make a proposal and contact one of the forum [moderators](https://forum.lunardao.net/t/welcome-to-lunardao/7).
-The proposal can include interests, experiences as well as expected level of commitment within the DAO.
-The proposition will be discussed among existing Stewards.
-They will also take into consideration ideas and suggestions which can support LunarDAO mission as well as initiatives and activity of the member within the community.
-The Stewards may also make a call out for new Stewards if additional support is needed.
+To become a Steward any member can write an LIP and propose to join.
+This follows the same governance process as any other LIP, steps are shared in [LIP-0001](https://github.com/lunardao/lip/blob/main/lip-0001.md).
+The proposal can include interests, experiences as well as expected level of commitment within the DAO, ideas and suggestions which can support LunarDAO mission as well as initiatives and activity of the member within the community.

 ### Media